New: Take a Free SAT Practice Test

 Semifinalist status is determined by something called the Selection Index, a composite score calculated from your PSAT results.
 The cutoff varies by state, typically falling between 209 and 222.
 In competitive states like New Jersey, California, and Massachusetts, the bar is higher; in less competitive states, lower.
 We explain exactly how the Selection Index is calculated here.

 Why it matters: some colleges offer significant merit scholarships to National Merit finalists, and the recognition itself carries weight in admissions.
 One important timing note: the PSAT is administered in October of junior year, and that score is the one that counts for National Merit.
-Students who want a real shot at Semifinalist status need to start PSAT prep well before junior year begins.
+Students who want a serious chance at Semifinalist status need to start PSAT prep well before junior year begins.

 The score is a starting point